 Know Your worth

 Not being conscious of your worth is a major sign of an unhealthy relationship with self.
 Being aware of your self-worth is crucial for maintaining a healthy relationship not only with yourself but also with your partner, family, and friends.
 Showing yourself respect and knowing that your individuality holds value is a great way to promote self-love in your heart.

 It’s a difficult process learning to trust yourself but an essential one, necessary to ensure a good and healthy relationship with yourself.
-When you lack self-esteem and confidence, you begin to doubt your abilities and what amazing things you're capable of.
-Trusting yourself, your judgment and your decisions is a huge step towards healing your relationship with self.
+When you lack self-esteem and confidence, you begin to doubt your abilities and what amazing things you’re capable of.
+Trusting yourself, your judgment and your decisions is a huge step towards healing your relationship with yourself.

 Bottom line?
 Self-love is among one of the most essential things required to achieve happiness in your individual as well as social life.
 That being said, the truth is, it’s not all easy-peasy to just begin loving yourself all of a sudden.
 A self-relationship requires great strength and patience.
-Still, no matter how difficult, this valentine’s day, let’s vow to put effort into mending our relationship with self to ensure our spiritual, mental, and emotional well-being along with protecting other relationships from falling apart.
+Still, no matter how difficult, this valentine’s day is, let’s vow to put effort into mending our relationship with ourselves to ensure our spiritual, mental, and emotional well-being along with protecting other relationships from falling apart.
 H

-How are you celebrating yourself this Valentine’s Day?
+How are you celebrating this Valentine’s Day?